kubedb/docs/docs/guides/hazelcast/monitoring/alerting.md

 ### Provisioner Group

+Monitors the KubeDB operator's view of the Hazelcast resource phase (sourced from Panopticon, not the Hazelcast metrics endpoint).

 | Alert | Severity | For | What It Means |
 |-------|----------|-----|---------------|
 | `KubeDBhazelcastPhaseNotReady` | critical | 1m | KubeDB marked the Hazelcast resource `NotReady`. |